-The MSc in Sexual and Reproductive Medicine course offers progression from the Postgraduate Diploma for individuals who are interested in a leadership role within the field.
-It has been developed for GPs, doctors, nurses, physicians, pharmacists, and other suitably qualified individuals with an interest in sexual and reproduction medicine
+Run in partnership with Diploma MSc, it has been developed for GPs, doctors, nurses, physicians, pharmacists, and other suitably qualified individuals with an interest in sexual and reproduction medicine.

-Students are expected in the first eight weeks to interact with their tutor on a weekly basis.
-Students select a specific project and submit a project summary/proposal (approximately 1500 words).
-Once the proposal has been approved, the professional project (10,500 words) itself is then completed through online guidance and supervision offered by the tutor.
+Students are expected in the first 8 weeks to interact with their tutor on a weekly basis.
+Students select a specific project and submit a project summary/proposal (approximately 1,500 words).

-4The student and tutor will interact regularly weekly on the dedicated students/tutor discussion area or through any other means of communication deemed appropriate by both parties (telephone/SKYPE/email).
+4The student and tutor will interact regularly (weekly) on the dedicated students/tutor discussion area or through any other means of communication deemed appropriate by both parties (telephone/SKYPE/email).
 Note of any verbal communication with the tutor is recorded in the student's journal by the student.

 As part of your studies you will have access to over 13,000 full-text journal articles, news articles and conference proceedings.

-- Janet Evans, Consultant Obstetrics and Gynaecology, course director
+- Janet Evans, Consultant Obstetrics and Gynaecology, Course Director

 Our MSc in Sexual and Reproductive Medicine prepares graduates for a leadership role in the field.